 - What the financing will cost, and how that will affect your profits.

-There’s no single option that will work for each business, and the sooner you start looking into financing, the more time you’ll have to compare offers.
+There’s no single option that will work for each business, and the sooner you start looking into financing, the more time you’ll have to compare options.
 Trying to get financing when you need it asap may end up costing more in the long run.

 Small Business Grants for Nevada